hsd-inflab/grundlagen-der-informatik-4/Course 1: Calculator CLI/README.md

 ### Task overview

-1. Create, compile and run a simple "Hello World" java application with only a text editor and the command line.
+1. Create a simple Command Line Calculator.
-2. Create and run a simple Java App, utilizing functions (methods) and recursion with VsCode.
+2. Compile and run the program you created.

 ### Tasks